fosterinteractive/mainspring-legacy/README.md

 *** See /docs for more details. ***

+Gulp-Sass is the workhorse of this package which runs off of lib-sass See http://sass-compatibility.github.io/ for sass compatibility lists compared to ruby-sass

 Icons are from Font Awsome Created by Dave Gandy
 - Opened and resaved in Illustrator to add real-word bloat.